pieroproietti/penguins-eggs/README.md

 remaster your system and redistribuite it as iso images or from the lan via PXE remote boot.

 The scope of this project is to implement the process of remastering your version of Linux, generate it as ISO image to burn on a CD/DVD or copy to a usb key to boot your system.
 You can also boot your egg - via remote boot - on your LAN.

 All it is written in pure typescript, so ideally can be used with differents Linux distros.
 Yes, there are big differences about package manager used, but not so much in the way to work of bash and various programs used to build the iso.

-penguins-eggs, at the moment 2020 may 12 is a working tool, yes can have again same troubles for people not in confidence with Linux system administration, but can be already extremely usefull, You can easily create your organization/school version of Linux and deploy it on your LAN, give it to your friends as usb key or publish eggs in the internet!
+penguins-eggs, at the moment 2020 june 21 is a working tool, yes can have again same troubles for people not in confidence with Linux system administration, but can be already extremely usefull, You can easily create your organization/school version of Linux and deploy it on your LAN, give it to your friends as usb key or publish eggs in the internet!

 You can try now penguins-eggs, it is a console utility - no GUI - but don't be scared, penguins-eggs is a console command - really very simple - if you are able to open a terminal, you can use it.

 # That distros you can use
 Eggs is born using Debian 9 and Debian 10, I test it on Debian Buster and Linux Mind Debian Edition (LMDE4).
 You can try it on others distros and give a feedback.

 Same iso images complete with eggs are loaded in the [sourceforge](https://sourceforge.net/projects/penguins-eggs/files/packages-deb/) page of the project.